Martin Luther King Jr.

 These words resonated with profound hope and determination, a vision of a future where freedom and equality would prevail, even if King himself would not live to see it.
 His sermon was both a call to continue the fight for justice and a testament to his unwavering faith.

 Tragically, the very next day—April 4, 1968—Martin Luther King Jr. was assassinated in Memphis.
 Yet, even in his final moments, he remained rooted in his identity as a man of faith and a preacher.
-His life, from beginning to end, was marked by a profound connection to the church, the scriptures, and the enduring belief in liberation through love and justice.
+His life, from beginning to end, was marked by a profound connection to the church and the scriptures, and by an enduring belief in liberation through love and justice.

 King’s final sermon encapsulates his legacy: a leader who combined spiritual conviction with courageous activism, inspiring generations to continue the journey toward a more just and equitable society.